Luis Ubiñas

 Luis Antonio Ubiñas (born 1963) is an American investor, businessman and nonprofit leader.
 He holds various influential roles in both the corporate and nonprofit sectors.
 Currently, he is the Chairman of the Statue of Liberty-Ellis Island Foundation, which is dedicated to preserving American immigration history.
 Ubiñas served as the president of the Ford Foundation from 2008 through 2013 and had an 18-year career as a senior partner at McKinsey & Company before joining the Ford Foundation.
 In the corporate world, he is actively involved as a board member of several public and private corporations, including Electronic Arts, where he serves as Lead Director and chairs the Nominating and Governance Committee, as well as ATT and Tanger.
 Additionally, he provides advice to various private companies, such as Ebsco, a digital information provider.
 In the nonprofit sector, he served as president of the Board of Trustees of the Pan American Development Foundation from 2015 to 2019, and serves as an Advisory Committee member for the United Nations Fund for International Partnership.
 His is an avid collector, donor, and board member.

 Early life

 Ubiñas grew up in the South Bronx in New York City.
 His mother, a native of Puerto Rico, was a seamstress.
 His father, also from Puerto Rico, died when Ubiñas and his four siblings were young.
 He is an alumnus of A Better Chance, a non-profit which assists gifted young people of color attend highly ranked secondary schools.
-Ubiñas graduated magna cum laude from Harvard University in 1985 with a degree in government.
+Ubiñas is a first-generation college student who graduated magna cum laude from Harvard University in 1985 with a degree in government.
 At Harvard, he roomed with Conan O'Brien.
 He was a Truman Scholar.
 In 1989, he graduated from Harvard Business School as a Baker Scholar with highest honors.